-The German word for this type of clock was flötenuhr and Haydn wrote over thirty what we might list as time pieces for the timepiece at the luxury end of the market, at the behest of a musician friend who had developed clocks which could play music.
-Joseph Niemecz was a multi talented monk and librarian and chaplain to the Esterhazy family who Haydn also worked for.
+The German word for this type of clock was flötenuhr, and Haydn wrote over 30 of what we might list as time pieces for the timepiece at the luxury end of the market, at the behest of a musician friend who had developed clocks that could play music.
+Joseph Niemecz was a multi-talented monk, librarian, and chaplain to the Esterhazy family, who Haydn also worked for.
 Not only did Neimecz play several instruments, but he was something of an inventor of musical curiosities including musical clocks of which four still survive.

 In good marketing fashion, Haydn indicated that these miniatures could be played just as easily yourself should you have access to an organ, closely reproducing the sound of the tooting clock.

-One of the pieces written for a clock presented to Prince Nicolas II of Esterhazy found its way into Haydn's symphony No 101, affectionately know as 'The Clock'.
-The tick-tock accompaniment in the second movement was lifted from the one of the twelve miniatures he wrote for the musical clock.3
+One of the pieces written for a clock presented to Prince Nicolas II of Esterhazy found its way into Haydn's symphony No 101, affectionately know as 'The Clock.'
+The tick-tock accompaniment in the second movement was lifted from the one of the 12 miniatures he wrote for the musical clock.3

 Handel, too, wrote music for clocks made by Charles Clay, one of which is now housed in the Handel House Museum in London and another at Windsor castle.
 Clays's clocks struck every quarter of an hour, and he asked Handel to provide the music for several of them.
 The sound was provided by chimes or pump organs and are given an airing today on regular organs.